switchdoclabs/SDL_Pi_SmartGardenSystem2/README.md

 sudo pip3 install remi<BR>

+6) Install Mosquitto <BR>
+sudo apt-get install mosquitto mosquitto-clients

+sudo pip install paho-mqtt

+Then this command will return some results:

+sudo mosquitto_sub -d -t SGS/#

+And then run this if you want it to survive a reboot.

+sudo systemctl enable mosquitto

 Depending on your system, you may have other missing files.
 See the information printed out when your SGS2.py software starts and install the missing librarys.
 <BR>